gregory0219998/lisk-checker/README.md

 ## Installation
 You can clone this into every directory of your choosing.
-I usually just clone it into my home folder.
 ```
 git clone https://github.com/gregory0219998/lisk-checker
 ```
 * Change settings inside config.php to match your needs
-* Edit your crontab with the example below
+* Edit your crontab with the example below (crontab -e)

 ## Example crontab
 ```